How to Start a Garden (Because Homegrown Food is the Best!)

 Growing Guide - Planting depth, plant spacing, days to germination and days to harvest for a variety of common garden crops

 There’s an old saying that says, “The best fertilizer is the gardener’s shadow.”
-If you’re not prepared to make time for your garden, hit the farmer’s market instead.
-Sticking with extremely low maintenance items like sprouts or herbs is another option.
+If you’re not prepared to make time for your garden, hit the farmers market instead.

 A rule of thumb for watering is that plants need around one inch of water per week during the growing season.
 If rains fail, you’ll need to water your garden.

 Over watering is as bad as under watering, so always check the soil before turning on a tap or hitting the rain barrels.
 Soil that is too wet can cause seeds and roots to rot.
-Foliar feeds like compost tea can be added to give plants extra nutrition and a dose of healthy microbes while watering.
+Add foliar feeds like compost tea to give plants extra nutrition and a dose of healthy microbes while watering.

-Bugs are more attracted to plants that are stressed or in some way deficient.
+Stressed plants attract pests.
 If you have healthy, well-nourished plants, your pest problems should be minimal.
 For most problems, there’s an organic solution.
 If you’re going through all the effort to grow your own food, why would you want to put toxins on it?

 For more detailed information on controlling everything from slugs to rabbits, check out Natural Pest Control in the Garden.